-5 Tips on Effectively Managing Your Users in Office 365
+5 Tips to Effectively Manage Your Users in Office 365

 When a new employee is hired, a new user account must be created; and when an employee ends his or her time at an organization, their user account must be disabled and eventually removed.
 Managing a single user account might seem like a simple task, but what happens when you start managing hundreds or even thousands of users?